gammasoft71/xtd/docs/xtd_forms_explanations.md

 * xtd::drawing::image::create_graphics : Creates the xtd::drawing::graphics for the image.
 * xtd::forms::screen::create_graphics : Creates the xtd::drawing::graphics for the screen.

-If a control has its double_buffered property set to true, then the graphics provided by xtd::forms::control::create_graphics will be double buffered.
+If a control has its double_buffered property set to `true`, then the graphics provided by xtd::forms::control::create_graphics will be double buffered.

 The double buffer property indicates whether this control should redraw its surface using a secondary buffer to reduce or prevent flicker.